Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero-Moser integrals

 Since both the second and third generators of the conformal algebra have a space-like signature \eqref{cas}, a rotation in this plane results in an equivalent algebra \eqref{sl2}.
 In particular, the $\pi/2$ rotation along the first conformal component maps the initial generators to their modified counterparts:

-Clearly, the above similarity transformation does not touch the generator $K_1$ while exchanges the two other components as follows:
+Clearly, the similarity transformation above does not affect the generator $K_1$ but it exchanges the two other components as follows:

-As a result, the rotated lowering and rising $SL(2,R)$ generators \eqref{Kpm} acquire the following explicit form:
+As a result, the rotated lowering and raising $SL(2,R)$ generators \eqref{Kpm} acquire the following explicit form:

-Virtually, the conformal algebra representation via the Dunkl operators appeared in above form at first in Ref.~\cite{heckman}.
-Recall that the observable $H_0=-\sfrac12I_2$ is the generalized Calogero-Moser Hamiltonian \eqref{H0}.
+The conformal algebra representation via the Dunkl operators first appeared in above form in Ref.~\cite{heckman}.
+Recall that the observable $H_0=-\sfrac12I_2$ represents the generalized Calogero-Moser Hamiltonian \eqref{H0}.

-Note that the transformation \eqref{K'} is not unitary so that both $K'_\pm$ are Hermitian while $K_\pm$ are conjugate of each other.
+Note that the transformation \eqref{K'} is not unitary, so both $K'_\pm$ are Hermitian, while $K_\pm$ are conjugates of each other.
 In fact, the same rotation relates the generators of the deformed Weyl and Dunkl algebras,